Paynter (horse): 2013: Comeback

 On December 29, 2012, Paynter was shipped from Fair Hill back to California, where he resumed race training with Baffert.
 When he left Fair Hill he weighed 1022 pounds and was described as "full of himself."
 Both Southwood and Javsicas believed that he could recover completely.
 While numerous horses recovering from colitis and abdominal surgery have been able to return to their previous levels of competition, Paynter's successful recovery from laminitis was the biggest factor in his ability to resume racing.
 He began jogging on the track on January 5, and had his first official workout on February 26.
 On June 14 he was entered into a 7-furlong allowance race at Betfair Hollywood Park.
 Ahmed Zayat said, "He has shown so much courage, so much tenacity.
 I just want to let the horse do the talking."

 Paynter carried 124 pounds, the co-highweight of the eight horses in the race.
-Bejarano returned as jockey.
+Bejarano returned as a jockey.
 It was the horse's first start on a synthetic surface.
 He started from starting post position two at odds of 2–5.
-Paynter led from the start, clocked the first quarter mile in :22.68 and the half mile in :45.67.
+Paynter led from the start, clocked the first quarter mile in :22.68 and the half-mile in :45.67.
 At six furlongs, he was 2 1/2 lengths in front, running that distance in 1:06.56, and continued to increase his lead over the other horses.
 He won by 4 1/2 lengths, finishing in 1:21.86, and earning a Beyer Speed Figure of 114, the best of his career.
 Justin Zayat said, "I thought I was winning the Kentucky Derby", and Baffert stated, "He is just an incredible, phenomenal horse, I can't believe he is back.
 He's just a great horse...
 He went from being 99–1 to survive to 1–9 to win ...
 I got emotional watching.
 It's an amazing story."
 Paynter handled the race well and came out in good shape.